julienbourdeau/debugbar.dev/source/_docs/90-upcoming.md

 ### Hotwire

-I'm not sure yet what there is to do here, but I'm super exited about Hotwire and I'm sure there is tons of value to add there!
+I'm not sure yet what there is to do here, but I'm super excited about Hotwire, and I'm sure there is tons of value to add there!

 ### Sidekiq